Category Archives: Monaco Royals

 Honoré V’s grandfather, Honoré III, Prince of Monaco; Credit – Wikipedia

 The French Revolution had dire consequences for the princely family of Monaco.
-In January 1793, Honoré V’s grandfather Honoré III, Prince of Monaco was officially declared deposed and the Principality of Monaco was annexed by France.
+In January 1793, Honoré V’s grandfather Honoré III, Prince of Monaco was officially declared deposed and France annexed the Principality of Monaco.
 The members of the former ruling Grimaldi dynasty lost all aristocratic privileges in France, were dispossessed of their French property, and became French citizens.
 During the Reign of Terror, in September 1793, Honoré V’s parents Honoré IV and Louise, his eight-year-old brother Florestan, and his grandfather Honoré III were arrested and imprisoned in Paris as enemies of the people.
-Apparently, fifteen-year-old Honoré V somehow escaped imprisonment.
+Fifteen-year-old Honoré V somehow escaped imprisonment.

 Heads of aristocrats on pikes during the Reign of Terror; Credit -Wikipedia